 Inconvenience is the least of your worries, really.
 Some free VPNs are dangerous and have been known to track and sell your data to third parties or infect your device with malware.
 You’re always better off opting for a low-cost premium VPN instead.

-To summarize, the best VPNs for saving money on flights are…
+To summarize, these are the best VPNs to get cheap flights in 2024...

 Rank